Dinosaurs in Jurassic Park: Pyroraptor

 Pyroraptor appears in Jurassic World Dominion, becoming one of the first fully feathered dinosaurs in the film series.
-Designer John Nolan created an animatronic model representing the head and neck, covered in real, red-colored feathers.
+For reference, designer John Nolan created an animatronic model representing the head and neck, covered in real, red-colored feathers.
 Various research and efforts were dedicated to properly simulating feather movements.
 This included the use of wind machines, foam latex, and silicone.
-The animal is depicted swimming underwater at one point, and research went into various feathers to determine which looked best in such a scene.
+The animal is depicted swimming underwater at one point, and research went into various feathers to determine which looked best in such a scenario.
 The feathers were dyed and hand woven onto a net which wrapped over the head, making the feathers move and react with the animatronic.

 In another scene, the Pyroraptor jumps out of the water with its feathers soaked, presenting a challenge for CGI artists.
 According to David Vickery, ILM's visual effects supervisor, feather and water effects are very difficult to achieve digitally, and the two together presented "a perfect storm of technological complexity".
 To resolve this, ILM used the 3D software Houdini to adequately depict the feathers.
 Trevorrow considered Pyroraptor the most difficult dinosaur to create, due to the amount of work that went into its feathers.

+Quetzalcoatlus

+The pterosaur Quetzalcoatlus makes appearances in Jurassic World Dominion, including a sequence in which a group attack a cargo plane.
+Despite its light bodyweight, Quetzalcoatlus is depicted with the exaggerated ability to tear the plane apart.
+Trevorrow was inspired to include such a scene after viewing footage of a sparrowhawk attacking a model airplane in flight.
+A particular shot in the film shows one of the animal's claws crashing into the plane's windshield.
+This was achieved through a special-effects rig and cantilever, releasing the claws and slamming them into the windshield.
+The animal's CGI model proved to be a challenge, due to skin and muscle simulations in the wings, as well as the presence of fur along its back.

+Quetzalcoatlus returns in Jurassic World Rebirth, with a modified head design, as a limited fossil record of the animal's skull allowed for artistic license.